Join our Mailing List

 The Department of State is developing a rule that will add provisions applicable to carbon monoxide detecting devices to the Uniform Fire Prevention and Building Code (Uniform Code).
 The rule will apply to all new and existing commercial buildings and restaurants that have appliances, devices or systems that may emit carbon monoxide, or that have an attached garage.
 These new provisions will be contained in a new Section 1228.4 to be added to 19 NYCRR Part 1228.

 The Department of State will present the draft rule to the State Fire Prevention and Building Code Council at its next meeting, which is now tentatively scheduled for May 15, 2015.

 A draft of the rule in development is available by clicking here [link to draft rule text].

 The Department of State invites all interested parties, particularly those representing small businesses, local governments, and public or private interests in rural areas, to participate in the rule development process.
 Interested parties are invited to submit comments on the draft rule.
 If you have suggestions on how the draft rule could be improved, suggested alternatives to the draft rule that the Department of State could consider, or any other comments on the draft rule, please contact Mark Blanke, P.E., Assistant Director for Code Development, by mail at New York State Department of State Division of Administration and Enforcement, 99 Washington Ave., Albany, NY 12231-0001; by telephone at (518)-474-4073; or by e mail at email@example.com

-NOTE: As of November 7, 2014, this draft rule has not yet been proposed or adopted, and the Energy Code has not yet been amended in the manner described above.
+NOTE: As of November 7, 2014, this draft rule has not yet been proposed or adopted, and the Uniform Code has not yet been amended to include the proposed section 1228.3.